PawnTakesQueen/rcube/README.md

 datecalc
 ========
-######v2.0.0

-rcube is created by Violet (http://pariahvi.com) and is licensed under a BSD License.
-Read LICENSE for more license text.
+rcube is created by PariahVi (http://pariahvi.com) and is licensed under a BSD License.
+Read LICENSE.txt for more license text.

 Python module to solve Rubik's Cubes